LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-To attain Ennea, you must take complete ownership of your misery, which is the root of your distorted perception.
+Ennea may be attained only after taking complete ownership of your misery, which is the root of your distorted perception.